zephraph/notes/Projects/Typescript control flow library.md

 ---

 This is just a rough idea, but I was trying to massage it to work in typescript.
-Essentially, I'd want
+The challenge that I'm having is that I want to pass the context to procedure and have it inferred the rest of the way down the chain.